AI for real estate: beyond property valuation

 This is where the numbers get compelling.

-The practical impact shows up in better work order management.
+The practical impact shows up in work order management.
 Instead of responding to tenant complaints about failed equipment, maintenance teams get weeks of advance notice.
-They can schedule interventions during convenient times, order parts ahead, and avoid emergency service premiums.
+Schedule interventions during convenient times, order parts ahead, avoid emergency service premiums.
+Real-world implementations report energy savings up to 17% alongside the maintenance cost reductions.

 How AI improves property management

-Rent pricing is where ai real estate applications get interesting.
+Rent pricing is where AI real estate applications get interesting.
 Instead of setting rent based on gut feel or annual market surveys, AI analyzes real-time data continuously.

 Energy management adds another ROI layer.
 AI-powered building management analyzes real-time data to adjust heating, cooling, and lighting systems, resulting in substantial energy savings without sacrificing tenant comfort.